Johnny Washbrook

 Johnny Washbrook (born October 16, 1944) is a Canadian-American film and television actor.
-He is known for playing the role of Ken McLaughlin in the American western television series My Friend Flicka.
+He is best known for playing Ken McLaughlin in the American western television series My Friend Flicka.

 Life and career

 Washbrook was born in Toronto, Ontario.
 He began his career in 1953, appearing in the television series Encounter.
 In 1956, Washbrook starred in the western television series My Friend Flicka, which aired on CBS.
 After the series ended, Washbrook guest-starred in television programs including Trackdown, The Donna Reed Show, My Three Sons, Wagon Train, The Millionaire, Perry Mason and Dr. Kildare.
 He also played the recurring role of Eddy Burke in Hazel.